mikestreety/pypi-lcdscreen/readme.rst

 		'dimensions': [20, 4], # How big your screen is [width, height] 'delay': 3, # The default delay time
 		'spacer': ' ' # The default spacer character
-	}
+		'truncate': '..' # What to add to a truncated string if the message is longer than the screen width }

 Once initialised, it's quite easy to operate.
 The class is well documented and the exmaple file shows how to use it